originphp/website/source/docs/console-commands.md

 - description: this what will be displayed in the help (ie. --help)
 - required: default is false, but if you set this to true then it will trigger an error if the value is not provided.
 - type: default is string.
-Can be string, boolean, numeric, array and hash (e.g key:value)
+Can be string, boolean, numeric, array and hash (e.g key:value).
+When using arrays or hashes, multiple items are seperated by spaces.

 ### Output